homeflow/homeflow.github.io/_posts/staff/2014-01-02-add-query-basic-info.md

 {% endraw %}
 {% endhighlight %}

-Notice here we've introduced the ``long_bio``, social icons and links such as ``staff_member.linkedin_uri``, and an avatar drop with a backup silhouette output should we not have an avatar for the staff member.
-Checkout the [Other staff drops](/appendix/#other-staff-drops) section in the appendix for more available fields.
+Checkout the [staff drop](/drops/#staff-member-drop) section for more available methods.